WebClub-NITK/LFU/README.md

 * If you are looking to contribute code, kindly look at the [CONTRIBUTING.md](CONTRIBUTING.md) file for information as to how to contribute to the repository!

+* If you are implementing the above logic in a programming language X, make sure you name your git branch as `X` and raise a PR for the same.
+If it already exists, try making it better!

+* Benchmark your programs against a test suite.
+We will be adding the module soon.
+Comparing different implementations hence becomes easier.

 * If there are any improvements, raise issues.
 Try to not ping specific members since some of us might be busy.
 We will respond soon.

 ## LICENSE